How To Tell If A Cucumber Is Bad? 4 Characteristic Signs You Should Know

 General Recommendations

 - Cucumbers should be kept away from fruits that generate ethylene gas, like bananas and apples.
-Otherwise, they will speed up the ripening process.
+Otherwise, they will accelerate the ripening process.

 - Do not store the whole and sliced cucumber together.